ChristianVillalba/js_expressions_in_jsx_practice/README.md

 Instructor: Dr. Angela Yu

 ## Description
-This project renders two paragraphs:
+This project renders paragraphs with examples of JavaScrip Expressions that we can use in JSX:
-* Who create the project
-* Copyright and the current year
+* Basic use of JS variables
+* String Concatenation
+* Template Literal
+* Number stored in a variable
+* Number generated using JavaScript Math

 ## Notes
 JSX allow us to insert HTML into JS Files